<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="https://kottke.org/26/06/0049214-sports-have-the-enduring-" />
+<link rel="alternate" type="text/html" href="https://kottke.org/14/06/how-to-give-a-eulogy" />

 <author>